 This is expressly noted in a report from consultants Deloitte, who state:

 “Nothing will damage culture more than the malcontents.
-When people get in the way of supporting the culture, they can cause roadblocks and undermine the efforts of the organisation.
-They must be identified, counselled, and offered the opportunity to conform to expected behaviour, or they should be separated from the organisation.
+When people get in the way of supporting the culture, they can cause roadblocks and undermine the efforts of the organization.
+They must be identified, counselled, and offered the opportunity to conform to expected behaviour, or they should be separated from the organization.
 Training programmes focusing on ethics and compliance are one way to communicate values to individuals who may need additional reinforcement.”

 What To Do for Culture That Promotes Robust KYC